dcaribou/transfermarkt-scraper/README.md

     dcaribou/transfermarkt-scraper:main \
     scrapy crawl leagues -a parents=samples/confederations.json
 ```
+> :warning: When using this scraper please identify your project accordingly by using a custom user agent.
+You can pass the user agent string to the scraper by using the `USER_AGENT` scrapy setting
+> For example `scrapy crawl players -s USER_AGENT=<your user agent> `

 Items are extracted in JSON format with one JSON object per item (confederation, league, club, player or appearance), which gets printed to the `stdout`.
 Samples of extracted data are provided in the [samples](samples) folder.

 Check out [player-scores](https://github.com/dcaribou/player-scores) to see `transfermarkt-scraper` in action on a real analytics project.